If not yet there download and install the following virtual machine host (available for free for Windows, Mac and Linux)

 Since as admin you have control of the virtual machine host and you have full access to the virtual machines data and so there is no root password, just login as root without password on the virtual machine console.

-To get to this system console from the Gnome graphical user interface for users, press CTRL-ALT-F1 at once.
+To get to this system console from the Gnome graphical user interface for users, press CTRL-Right and F1 at once.

 Encrypted Live-System: InvestigateIX